Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 actuators
 ~~~~~~~~~~~~
-Sensors can be these 2 things:
+Actuators can be one of the following types:

 * Valve status
     * Use the valve name from the :code:`.inp` file.